Chapter 2:

 She straightened her back, a proud smirk tugging at her lips.
 Ren thought she was naive, but he kept that to himself.

 Just then, a girl sprinted across the garden—a tall orc with grey skin—and behind her, a cloud of black smoke that writhed like a living thing.
+A suffocating stench of burnt metal and smog instantly hit their noses.

 Haku's eyes narrowed.
 She dashed forward, grabbing a broom from beside a fountain.

 "Get out of the way!"
-Haku yelled.
+Haku yelled, her voice strained.

 He turned—just in time to see a pig's enormous, drooping tongue flying at his face.
 He raised a hand on instinct—

-Please log in to leave a comment.
+Please sign in to leave a comment.